Explaining God’s ‘being’ and his relationship

 5.1 Pantheism and death

-Commonly, pantheist religions offer reincarnation of the soul, through life after life, here on earth.
+Commonly, pantheist religions offer reincarnation of the soul, through life after life in human form, here on earth.

 5.2 Monotheism and death

-Within monotheist religions, on the other hand, God is transcendent and figuratively speaking God is elevated way above all else that exists.
+Within monotheist religions on the other hand, God’s ‘being’ is transcendent and figuratively speaking he is elevated way above all else that exists.
 His ‘basis’ pre-existed the universe, at the least.
 God is not reliant on the universe’s existence for his own.
 No, the universe continually relies on God’s creative/ sustaining power.
 As do we human beings.
 (Of course he is then immanent as well as transcendent.)

-And because he has personal relationships with each of his faithful during life, then life after death CAN be with him in eternity (what we refer to as “Heaven”).
+And because he has personal relationships with each of his ‘faithful followers’ during their lives, then life after death CAN be with him in eternity (what we refer to as “Heaven”).

 6. EVALUATING BELIEFS